21 Day New Zealand Wild West Holiday Package

 Drive to the Bay of Islands, renowned for its 144 Islands and surreal maritime park where you will find an abundance of marine life that includes whales, penguins and dolphins.
 Relax on one of the many warm secluded beaches.

-In the afternoon, enjoy a Swim with the Dolphins Cruise or a Hole in the Rock Cruise.
+In the afternoon, enjoy a Dolphin Discovery Cruise or a Hole in the Rock Cruise.

 Stay 2 nights in Paihia, Bay of Islands.

 Option today to experience Maori culture by visiting Waitangi’s treaty house and national marae (meeting house), or venture off-road to Cape Reinga via 90 Mile Beach.

 Day 4 Auckland

 Driving time Bay of Islands to Auckland 219 km / 136 miles, 4 hours